~ ‘NYC MIDNIGHT’ SHORT STORY CHALLENGE ~

 * * *

 Frank sat up in bed, panting, and fumbled for the switch on his bedside lamp.
 He glanced at his alarm clock, it was 2:02 am.
 Was that a dream?
 He couldn’t remember waking up.
-Although he had a book signing later that day, going back to sleep somehow didn’t feel ‘safe’.
-Immobilised by fear, Frank stared blankly out at the moon’s soft glow until it traded places with the morning sun.
+Although Frank had a book signing later that day, going back to sleep somehow didn’t feel ‘safe’.
+Immobilised by fear, he stared blankly out at the moon’s soft glow until it traded places with the morning sun.

 “Loving her was easy,” he read aloud, “which made leaving her that much harder.”
 Frank looked up from his novel at the congenial crowd.
 He smiled graciously.
 “Thank you all for coming.”